eliezer-moreno/testAssessment/README.md

 created_date | datetime
 updated_date | datetime

-7. Create a new controller to provide the full resultset Store->Product as JSON, this controller doesn't need any view.
+6. Create a new controller to provide the full resultset Store->Product as JSON, this controller doesn't need any view.
-8. Modify the scaffolded files to use buttons instead of links (edit/details/delete links in grids)
+7. Modify the scaffolded files to use buttons instead of links (edit/details/delete links in grids)
+8. Please implement the bootstrap theme (zip file startbootstrap-sb-admin-2-gh-pages), remove all non-sense items, leave the left menu with links to:
+  -  Home (root)
+  -  Store
+  -  Products
 9. Implement the datatables [datatables](https://datatables.net/) in Products & Store grids
 10. At the end please push all your changes :floppy_disk: